FAQs

 3

-Residential training means your dog lives with us for a set period of time while training is underway.
+Residential training means your dog lives with us for a defined period of time while training is underway.

-During that time, we work with the dog daily in real-life environments—inside the home, outdoors, and in controlled public settings.
-This allows us to build foundations, address behavior patterns at their root, and create consistency that’s difficult to replicate with occasional sessions alone.
+During that time, we work with your dog daily in real-life environments—inside the home, outdoors, and in carefully managed public settings.
+This allows learning to unfold naturally, patterns to be addressed at their root, and consistency to be maintained throughout the day.

-Owner transition and education are an essential part of this process.
-Residential training is not a handoff—it’s a collaboration with a structured re-entry plan.
+Owner education and transition are an essential part of this process.
+Residential training is not a handoff—it’s a collaborative approach with a clear plan for bringing the work home.

 Yes.